 But some of the babies started responding to the checkerboard earlier on, while still learning about the video.
 That suggested that they had already had enough of the old information.
 Conversely, other babies remained engaged with the video even after they had extracted all its information.

-Parents and caregivers also filled in a questionnaire about their babies’ sensory behaviors.
-This included questions about whether the babies enjoyed watching fast-paced, brightly-colored TV shows.
+Parents and caregivers also filled in a questionnaire about their baby watching TV.
+It included questions about whether the babies enjoyed watching fast-paced, brightly-colored TV shows.
 Example choices included toddler cartoons and baby learning videos.
 The parents also answered a follow-up questionnaire six months later.

 Gliga said it was very interesting to find that brain responses at 10 months predicted whether a baby would enjoy watching fast-paced TV shows six months later.

 “These findings are important for the ongoing debate on early TV exposure, since they suggest that children’s temperament may drive differences in TV exposure.”

-The research team says that the findings are important for the ongoing debate around early TV exposure.
+The research team says that the findings are important for the ongoing debate around TV and toddlers, specifically about the effects of television on child development.
+Often overlooked, for example, are the potential positive effects of television on these young minds.

 “The sensory environment surrounding babies and young children is really complex and cluttered,” said Gliga, “but the ability to pay attention to something is one of the first developmental milestones in babies.”